 If you do not know the PT ratio when you are ordering the meter, then add “Opt PT” to the model.
 The meter will ship with the PT ratio set to 1.0 and will need to be field configured.

-There is not an Option PT available for the WattNode Modbus meter.
-However, you can still connect the meter with potential transformers.
-You will just need to scale the voltage, power, and energy values after you read them from the meter.
+WattNode Modbus and BACnet meters also support potential transformer ratios to scale voltage, power, and energy readings.
 Current and power factor do not need to be scaled by the PT ratio.
-For example:

 |WattNode Reading||PT Ratio||Scaled Value|